Unfair Utilities and First Steps Towards Improving Them: Further details on experiments

-\subsection{Multiple realizations of simulations}
+\subsubsection{Multiple realizations of simulations}

 We run the entire simulations and estimations of $\omega$ 100 times.
-We report averages and empirical 5\% and 95\% quantiles rounded to the nearest whole number: On average, 77 (34--123) fewer persons end up graduating after modifying the utility, 2128 (1898--2349) more persons from the minority group are admitted, and 432 (372--483) more persons from the minority group graduate.
-The code is provided at \href{http://www.github.com/FrederikHJ/Unfair-Utilities}{github.com/FrederikHJ/Unfair-Utilities}.
+We report averages and empirical 5\% and 95\% quantiles rounded to the nearest whole number: On average, 76 (31--113) fewer persons end up graduating after modifying the utility function, 2089 (1872--2346) more persons from the minority group are admitted, and 426 (376--490) more persons from the minority group graduate.
+The code to reproduce these results will be made available on github after the double-blind reviewing process and is already available as supplementary material.
 It runs on a standard laptop in less than 5 minutes.